-Find out how to use the Trade Tariff tool to find the right commodity code to classify your goods.
+Find out how to use the Trade Tariff tool to get the right commodity code to classify your goods.

-- Enter the search term you want to use - remember an item may not be listed by name, it may be shown under what it’s used for or made from.
+Enter the search term you want to use – an item may not be listed by name, it may come under what it’s used for or made from.

-- The tool will suggest a section/number of sections, divided into chapters.
+The tool will suggest a section or number of sections, divided into chapters.

-- The headings in each chapter describe a particular product, only select a sub-heading if your item is accurately described.
+The headings in each chapter describe a product, only select a sub-heading if your item is accurately described.

-When you find the correct item type you will be shown the import and export codes, and any important information connected to the code – such as whether you need a license to import or export items under this code.
+When you find the correct item type, the tool will show you the import and export codes, and any information connected to the code, such as:

 To classify a pair of trousers using the Trade Tariff tool you need to know: